Ephigenia/franklin/README.md

 # BEWARE!

 This Version of franklin is currently in development and should only be used if you’re experienced with the previous version or programming.

+# Rewrite

+There will be a rewrite of the whole franklin architecture in node.js in 2014.
+If you want to help me and help to build the next standard open source solution for tracking kpis for everyone please contact me.
+You can find contact infos on my [github page](https://github.com/Ephigenia)